JetBrains/Qodana/topics/qodana-sarif-output.md

 ## SARIF severity

-The [SARIF severity values](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317648) correspond to severity values of IntelliJ IDEA:
+The [SARIF severity values](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html#_Toc34317648) correspond to the severity values of IntelliJ IDEA:

 * `error` corresponds to the `ERROR` severity of IntelliJ IDEA, errors are marked with red in the %product% user interface
 * `warning` corresponds to the `WARNING` severity of IntelliJ IDEA, errors are marked with orange in the %product% user interface